arvinemadi/SFND_Unscented_Kalman_Filter/README.md

 # SFND Unscented Kalman Filter - COMPLETED PROJECT
-Sensor Fusion UKF Highway Project Starter Code
+Sensor Fusion UKF Highway Project

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />

 In this project an Unscented Kalman Filter is implemented to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
 Passing the project required obtaining RMSE values that were lower than the tolerance specifications.

-The main program can be built and ran by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./ukf_highway

 The base and data from Udacity.
 The programs in src/ukf.cpp, and src/ukf.h have been completed.
 The program main.cpp has several visualization features that can be modified.